 - Saturday Home Games – 6:35 p.m.

-Eau Claire will play 16 of its 36 home games in the first half of the season, which wraps up in Willmar, Minn. on July 3.
-The Express schedule features 16 home games in June, 12 in July and eight in August.
+Eau Claire will play 17 of its 36 home games in the first half of the season, which wraps up in Mankato, Minn. on July 2.
+The Express schedule features 17 home games in June, 15 in July and four in August.
 The league was kind to Eau Claire in scheduling of weekend games.
-Carson Park will be home to Northwoods League baseball on seven Fridays during the summer (all of which will include postgame fireworks) and five Saturdays.
+Carson Park will be home to Northwoods League baseball on five Fridays during the summer (all of which will include postgame fireworks) and six Saturdays.

 The league will again have two scouting events.
-The annual All-Star Game will take place on Tuesday, July 24 at a location to be determined.
-The sixth annual Big League Dreams Showcase doubleheader will be held at Warner Park in Madison just two weeks later.
+The annual All-Star Game will take place on Tuesday, July 16 in Waterloo, Iowa.
+The seventh annual Big League Dreams Showcase doubleheader will be held at Warner Park in Madison three weeks later.
 Both events showcase the top prospects in the Northwoods League annually to scouts from every team in Major League Baseball.

-Season tickets and 5-Game Packs are now on sale at the Express office.
-Returning to the 5-Game Pack is the unlimited food and a reserved seat for five games.
-New in 2018 are the free gifts including an Express jersey, hat and souvenir mug along with the opportunity to take batting practice on the field.
+Season tickets and Kwik Trip 5-Game Packs are now on sale at the Express office.
+Returning to the Kwik Trip 5-Game Pack is the unlimited food, reserved seat for five games, and the batting practice party on the field prior to two of the games.
+The free gifts in 2019 will be an Express black jersey and a Hank Aaron bobblehead doll.
 Packages are available online or by calling 715-839-7788 for only $70, which amounts to $14 per game.
 Single-game tickets will go on sale for all games on May 1.
-The full North Division schedule can be found here.
-To download the entire Express schedule onto an internet or phone calendar, copy and paste this link:
+The full Great Plains Division schedule can be found here.

 The Eau Claire Express are a member of the finest developmental league for elite college baseball players, the Northwoods League.
-Entering its 25th anniversary season, the Northwoods League is the largest organized baseball league in the world with 20 teams, drawing significantly more fans, in a friendly ballpark experience, than any league of its kind.
-A valuable training ground for coaches, umpires and front office staff, more than 185 former Northwoods League players have advanced to Major League Baseball, including three-time Cy Young Award winner Max Scherzer (WAS), two-time World Series Champion Ben Zobrist (CHC) and MLB All-Stars Chris Sale (BOS), Jordan Zimmermann (DET), Curtis Granderson (LAD) and Lucas Duda (TB).
+Now in its 25th anniversary season, the Northwoods League is the largest organized baseball league in the world with 22 teams, drawing significantly more fans, in a friendly ballpark experience, than any league of its kind.
+A valuable training ground for coaches, umpires and front office staff, over 200 former Northwoods League players have advanced to Major League Baseball, including three-time Cy Young Award winner Max Scherzer (WAS), two-time World Series Champions Ben Zobrist (CHC) and Brandon Crawford (SFG) and MLB All-Stars Chris Sale (BOS), Jordan Zimmermann (DET) and Curtis Granderson (MIL).
 All league games are viewable live via the Northwoods League portal.
 For more information, visit www.eauclaireexpress.com or download the new Northwoods League Mobile App on the Apple App Store or on Google Play and set the Express as your favorite team.